 “Let’s Save the World”

-The Eco Expo is not about taking drastic measures to become 100% sustainable in all areas of your life, but instead encouraging each of us to take just one step toward being more sustainable.
-If we all take just one step, as a whole, we can make a significant difference.
+The Eco Expo is not forcing you to take drastic measures, but instead encouraging each of us to take at least one eco step toward being more sustainable.
+If we all take one step then as a whole, we can make a significant difference.

-Australia is facing unprecedented social and environment changes, with climate change threatening epic disruption and hardship on a global scale.
-The Eco Expo is set to operate as a gateway to the flourishing green market in Australia and will be host to over 150 local and national exhibitors, offering both products and services to help our region make greener choices.
+Australia continuously faces unprecedented social and environment changes, with climate change threatening epic disruption and hardship on a global scale.
+The Eco Expo operates as a gateway to the flourishing green market in Australia by hosting an array of local and national exhibitors that offer products and services to help our region make greener choices.

-The aim of this event is clear – visit the Eco Expo to find exhibitors taking one or more steps toward making their company and products more sustainable.
+The aim of this event is clear – visit the 2019 Eco Expo to find exhibitors taking one or more steps toward making their company and products more sustainable.
 In turn, you as the consumer can learn about, and purchase products, to help take your one step towards sustainability.

 Brisbane is Australia’s most biodiverse and sustainable city.
 It is also Australia’s fastest growing region, meaning we need to continually be smarter about how we manage finite resources, our space and waste, as well as looking to sustainable systems.